gabenodarse/sort/readme.md

 I first discovered this algorithm a few years ago when heavily analyzing the problem of sorting.
 I recommend reading through this readme before trying to read through the code; the code uses several linked lists, branching if statements, a few gotos, and 500 lines to actualize an idea which is more elegant.
 The code is not as difficult to understand once the algorithm is understood.

 ### BENCHMARKS
 Here are the benchmarks on my machine.
+Time is measured in seconds

 |Number of Elements|Quick sort|1-2 pivot sort|2-3 pivot sort|
 |---|---|---|---|